 “Destinations, airlines and airports may ask travellers for a health declaration form upon entry or boarding to confirm you haven’t suffered from any flu-like symptoms in recent days, and/or ask you if you have received a COVID-19 vaccination that is approved and accepted by your destination,” explains Dr Neil Slabbert, Regional Chief Medical Officer at Cover-More Assist.

 If you’re travelling internationally, you may also need to take a COVID-19 PCR (Polymerase Chain Reaction swab) up to 72 hours prior to your departure.
-Some Australian domestic destinations have also required this test for travel in 2021 as a result of COVID-19 outbreaks, such as Victorian ski resorts.
+Some Australian domestic destinations have also required this test for travel as a result of COVID-19 outbreaks, such as Victorian ski resorts.

 “Additionally, it’s likely you’ll undergo a temperature check before boarding your flight or cruise – and even at some tourism attractions – in an effort to help keep everyone safe”, adds Dr Neil.